How to Fix a Firestick Remote That’s Not Working

-If your Firestick stopped working after you updated your device, try the following five methods.
-If the first one doesn’t work, skip to the following ones until the issue is fixed:
+If your Firestick remote stopped working after an update, try the following five methods.
+If the first one doesn’t work, go through the steps until the issue gets resolved.

-- Hold the Home button on the remote for 10 seconds.
-This should pair the remote to the TV in case it got unpaired.
+- Hold the “Home” button on the remote for “10 seconds.”
+This action should pair the remote to the TV if it is unpaired.

 - Unplug your device from the outlet and try the remote again.

-- Turn the TV off and reset the remote by following the instructions here.
+- Turn the TV off and reset the remote.

 - Make sure there are no obstructions between the remote and the TV.

-- Replace your batteries and make sure they’re installed correctly.
+- Replace your batteries and ensure they’re installed correctly (positive side up).

-If your remote was damaged, the new update might not support working with it anymore.
-If none of the steps above help, you may want to consider replacing the remote.
+If someone or something damaged your remote, the new update might not support working with it anymore.
+If none of the above steps help, consider replacing the remote.

-If your Firestick remote stops working after reset, you can try the following methods:
+If your Firestick remote stops working after resetting your Firestick, you can try the following methods.

 - Restart the Firestick TV.
-When you get redirected to the remote pairing screen, unplug the TV from the outlet.
-Re-plug and pair the remote by pressing the Home button for 10 seconds.
+When you get redirected to the remote pairing screen, unplug the TV from the outlet and reinsert it after 10 seconds.
+Pair the remote by pressing the “Home” button for 10 seconds.

 - Change your batteries.
-Maybe the batteries are running low and changing them could solve the problem.
+Maybe the batteries are running low, and changing them could solve the problem.
 Just make sure to install them properly.
 Also, it’s best to get a brand-new set of batteries if you think the old ones may be damaged.
-As you change the batteries, make sure to clean the battery compartment of dirt.
+As you change the batteries, clean the battery compartment of dirt and debris.

 - Try another remote.
 If resetting and removing the batteries didn’t help, try connecting another remote to your Firestick TV.
 You can borrow one from a friend or purchase it online.
 Alternatively, you can use the Fire TV app for iPhone or Android and use it as a remote.

-Not being able to use your Firestick remote is never a pleasant experience.
-However, there are solutions to everything, and the remote is no exception.
+In closing, not being able to use your Firestick remote is never a pleasant experience.
+Thankfully, there are solutions to everything, and the remote is no exception.
 The most common solutions include resetting and re-pairing the remote or inserting new batteries.
 However, if none of the suggestions from this article work, you may want to contact Amazon’s customer service or replace your remote.